-- Federal Pell Grants (FAFSA application)-Four to six weeks after the FAFSA has been mailed to the federal processor, a Student Aid Report (SAR) will be sent to the student (sent via mail through the postal service or sent via email if an email address is provided or the application is done online).
+- Federal Pell Grants (FAFSA application)-Three to five days after the FAFSA has been submitted online, or four to six weeks after it has been mailed to the federal processor, a Student Aid Report (SAR) will be sent to the student (via mail through the postal service or via email if an email address is provided on the online application).
 Please refer to the SAR for an initial indication of your eligibility for a Pell Grant. - Federal Stafford Loans-The student's maximum eligibility will be indicated on the student's award letter.
-Award Letters will be mailed to students prior to the start of their program.
+Award letters will be mailed to students prior to the start of their program.

-I received a PHEAA state grant notice and it says I can't get a state grant.
+I received a PHEAA State Grant notice and it says I can't get a state grant.
 Why is that?

 When you complete the FAFSA application you are actually completing two applications in one-both a Federal and State Grant application.
 You will receive a PHEAA State Grant notice in the mail explaining to you that you are not State Grant Eligible because our institution does not participate in this program.
 This is an accurate statement.
 We are not a 2- or 4-year degree granting institution, therefore, our institution is not eligible to participate in the State Grant Program.
-You do not have to complete and return the State Grant Notice.
+You do not have to complete and return the State Grant notice.